permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 </div>

 However, **ZTAuth\*** introduces a significant difference: it defines **Auth\*** models that can be transferred to `Proximity` nodes.
-These models are incrementally synchronized to application nodes as git-like commit-based snapshots.
+These models are incrementally synchronized to zone nodes as git-like commit-based snapshots.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/d16.webp"/>